upbound/docs/content/all-spaces/disconnected-spaces/deployment.md

 Oftentimes, you are using Crossplane providers to talk to external cloud APIs.
 Those external cloud APIs often have global API rate limits (examples: [Azure limits](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/request-limits-and-throttling), [AWS EC2 limits](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/throttling.html#throttling-limits-rate-based)).

 For Crossplane providers built on [Upjet](https://github.com/upbound/upjet) (such as Upbound Official Provider families), these providers use Terraform under the covers.
-They expose some knobs (such as `--max-reconcile-rate`) you can use to tweak reconciliation rates, described in more detail in the [Upjet sizing guide](https://github.com/upbound/upjet/blob/main/docs/sizing-guide.md)
+They expose some knobs (such as `--max-reconcile-rate`) you can use to tweak reconciliation rates.

 ### Resource buffers